hoardinghopes/embodying-buber/src/posts/post-18.md

 _Not wanting_ feels safer to me.
 I'm more accustomed to not allowing myself to want.
 I still want from my heart, but it is held in my chest, and that slight tightness feels familiar.
 This is a more coherent body - the push forwards is balanced by the pull backwards.
 My desirous heart quietens, and the gaoler is now my protector.

-_Neither want nor not-wanting_ transforms the box.
+_Neither wanting nor not-wanting_ transforms the box.
 No longer the object of my desires or repulsion, it can be itself and I can be respectfully curious.
 That is a relationship of ease.
 I can be with the box, without being pulled into its orbit or repulsed away from it.
 I can be in its space; it can be in mine.

 _Wanting and allowing_: peace, delight.
 A relationship of love without attachment.
 Enjoying without needing affirmation.
 And knowing, knowing in a deeper place, that the right thing will happen when the time is right.
 What a relief!